EU ambassadors flock to Red Square for Putin's parade

 This includes 'S-400' anti-aircraft systems, which Russia installed in Crimea after seizing the peninsula from Ukraine.

-It also includes nuclear-capable 'Iskander' missiles, which Russia recently installed in its Kaliningrad exclave, putting them in range of Warsaw and Berlin.
+It also includes nuclear-capable 'Iskander' missiles, which Russia has placed in its Kaliningrad exclave, putting them in range of Warsaw and Berlin.

 Iskanders

-And for some Western observers, Russian president Vladimir Putin's parades have come to look more like propaganda for future conflicts than a celebration of post-WW2 peace.
+And for some Western observers, Russian president Vladimir Putin's parades have come to look more like propaganda for future conflict than celebrating the end of WW2.

-Recalling a 9 May parade shortly after Russia invaded Ukraine, Robert Pszczel, a former Nato spokesman in Moscow, told EUobserver back in 2015: "I don't have a problem with kids cheering when they watch their country's tanks go by".
+Recalling a 9 May parade shortly after Russia attacked Ukraine, Robert Pszczel, a former Nato spokesman in Moscow, told EUobserver back in 2015: "I don't have a problem with kids cheering when they watch their country's tanks go by".

 "But I do have a problem when the biggest cheer, the kind you hear at a hockey match, comes when they see the Iskanders go by," Pszczel said.

-"The West is dealing with a leader [Putin] who is bored by domestic politics, driven by a big but touchy ego, dreaming of his huge role in history, progressively emboldened by the short-term successes of his brinkmanship, and unchained from the restrictions of political, legal, and moral accountability," Pszczel added in an op-ed for British think-tank Rusi on Saturday.
+"The West is dealing with a leader [Putin] who is bored by domestic politics, driven by a big but touchy ego, dreaming of his huge role in history, progressively emboldened by the short-term successes of his brinkmanship, and unchained from the restrictions of political, legal, and moral accountability," Pszczel also said on Saturday, in an op-ed for British think-tank Rusi.